Charlton Road, Wantage, Oxfordshire

 The west porch is built of the same reddish-blue brick as the church.
 Above the double doors of the west entrance is an arched, three-light window, diluted baroque in character, with a moulded and recessed stone or reconstructed stone surround which also extends to the doorway.
 Flanking the large window are shorter windows of the same style as the rest of the church.
 The entrance is preceded by a shallow-arched canopy supported on metal columns.
 Two bays of long windows (of the same style as the nave) light the north and south walls of the porch.

-The interior of the nave is cavernous and undivided, providing (according to Canon Turbitt) particularly good acoustics for the regular concerts held here.
+The interior of the nave is cavernous and undivided, providing (according to Canon Turbitt) particularly good acoustics.
 The main structural element is the concrete portal frame, with brick for the infilling and external facing.
 The nave windows have metal glazing bars and small panes of clear, leaded glass.
-Saucer-shaped light fittings hang from the roof of the nave, which has rows of plain wooden pews.
+Saucer-shaped light fittings hang from the roof of the nave.
+Plain benches.

 The sanctuary is reached via steps from the nave, but is otherwise part of the main body of the church.
 There is a forward altar and a stained glass window in the east wall.
-To the north side of the sanctuary is a free-standing limewood relief of St John Vianney by Duncan Hughes of Wantage.
-This was installed in 2002.
+To the north side of the sanctuary is a freestanding limewood relief of St John Vianney by Duncan Hughes of Wantage, installed in 2002.
 A small organ fills the bay in the south wall between the sanctuary and the first pews of the nave.

 In the upper storey of the porch, where the organ loft was originally housed, is a meeting room.
 This is divided from the church by a segmental-headed, frosted glass window.
 The ground floor of the porch provides a lobby and space for a WC.